 Sturdy abdominal, back, and pelvic muscles might not be as sexy as big biceps or a chiseled chest, but athletes know that in terms of performance, a strong core is much more important.
 “Core strength prevents injuries when working out.
 It also makes normal day-to-day activities easier, like carrying heavy grocery bags or shoveling snow,” Geary says.
 To reap the benefits, talk with your doctor about making core exercises like planks, side planks, and abdominal presses a regular part of your exercise routine.

 It’s tempting to try to ignore minor injuries and hope that they’ll clear up on their own.
 But athletes are taught that trying to play through pain can often end up making an injury worse, causing them to be sidelined for even longer.
 “When athletes get injured, getting better is part of their job,” Geary says.
 Make injury recovery part of your fitness plan, too, and you’ll end up with more play time and less discomfort overall.

 You’ll do your best with plenty of rest.

 Pros play hard on the field, and they take their breaks just as seriously.
 That means carving out the time to get the recommended seven to eight hours of sleep per night, scheduling regular rest days, and frequently switching up training activities instead of doing the same thing every day.
 “You never want to get in too much of a rut,” Geary says.
 “Getting enough sleep, doing different exercises, or taking a day off altogether all give your body a chance to recover.”

-To learn more about Tufts Medical Center’s Sports Medicine Program, please call 617-636-7846 or visit www.tuftsmedicalcenter.org/sports.This post is a sponsored collaboration between Tufts Medical Center and Boston magazine's advertising department.
+To learn more about Tufts Medical Center’s Sports Medicine Program, please call 617-636-7846 or visit www.tuftsmedicalcenter.org/sports.This is a paid partnership between Tufts Medical Center and Boston Magazine's City/Studio